My Century

 Riots of May 2020

-Bricks were ripped out
+Bricks were ripped out of streets

-Bricks were thrown at police
+Bricks and frozen water bottles were thrown at police

 Police stations were destryed or burned down

-Police cruisers and station houses were firebombed,
+Police cruisers were firebombed,

 Banks were broken into, ATMs ripped out of walls, pharmacies were plundered for drugs